 For instance, you might:

 - Create mentorship programs.
-Ask employees to volunteer to mentor their colleagues, whether they are new employees learning a role or existing team members looking to branch into a new department.
-By shadowing their fellow employees, your team can get practical knowledge of their roles and form strong professional relationships.
+Ask employees to volunteer to mentor their colleagues, whether the mentees are new employees or existing team members looking to upskill.
+The mentor relationship allows your team to get practical knowledge of their roles and form strong professional relationships.

 - Encourage conference attendance.
 Conferences and workshops are prime opportunities for employees to make connections, learn new skills, and discover emerging industry trends.